The French River Dam Complex - Big Chaudière Dam Replacement

 - Remove the existing North and South dams.

-For further information on the recent announcement on public infrastructure investments, please see Harper Government invests in Canada's economy and jobs.
+For further information on the recent announcement regarding public infrastructure investments, please see Canada News Centre.

 Feedback and Contacts